Extended-Thunder/send-later/index.md

 -   You can't use the preset buttons to schedule recurring messages, i.e., you have to explicitly specify the first delivery time for the message in the controls at the top of the pop-up window.
-To make this clear, when you select recurrence in the pop-up, the preset buttons are automatically disabled.
--   You can't use the toolbar to schedule recurring messages.
-Also, if you edit a draft that was previously scheduled with recurrence, the toolbar buttons are disabled and you need to use the pop-up to reschedule it.
 -   If you schedule a monthly message for the 29th, 30th or 31st of the month, then there will be months in which it will actually be sent on the 1st, 2nd or 3rd of the *next* month.
 For example, if you